kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 •	Maximize ROI on your distribution strategy across native apps and web views.
 •	Architecture for reusable plugins and configuration across platforms
 •	Seamlessly integrate advanced live broadcasts streaming and DRM

+### Web Video Player SDK

+The Kaltura Web Video Player SDK enables users to lead video delivery with HTML5 and provide the fastest viewing experience on any device, while maintaining all the same features and a consistent CSS/HTML player design.
+Kaltura Players v2 enable delivery of HTML5 with Chromeless components for Flash, iOS and Android.